Magnetic

 Stability in tapping mode and high sensitivity to the weak forces

-Co-Cr coated AFM probes with medium spring constant
+Co-Cr coated AFM probes with medium force constant

 HQ:NSC18/Co-Cr/Al BS